Global City Importance Model

 • #1 financial center of the current top global power.

-• Regarded as the global center / “capital” of multiple trillion-dollar global industries (finance, advertising, and media).
+• Regarded as the global center or “capital” of multiple trillion-dollar global industries (finance, advertising, and media).

 • Outlier for number of Global Fortune 500 headquarters (3rd most globally).